-So, we’ve partnered with video production experts Reel Film to set up the Internal Comms Network North.
+So, we’ve set up the Internal Comms Network North.
 We’ll be launching the network at a free event in Leeds on 2nd May 2019 where we’ll be discussing the importance of aligning your external and internal brand communications (you can sign up here), but in the meantime, here are five opportunities for SMEs to use strategic internal communications for business transformation:

 The biggest issue internal communications professionals face is not being taken seriously as a key management function which has the potential to transform the business.
 This means that they are allocated very little budget and end up doing tactical work that has very little impact on organisational performance.
 As this brilliant article by Australian writer and corporate communications consultant Wayne Aspland points out, the name ‘internal communications’ probably doesn’t do it justice.

 In many high growth SMEs, internal comms informally sits with the Operations Director or other top tier management, which is exactly where it should be.
 However, it is then usually handed over to HR or marketing to execute without it being aligned with the wider business strategy.
 As the article above points out, communicating the purpose, values, and vision of the organisation on an ongoing basis should be as strategic as creating them was – otherwise the messages will fall on deaf ears.